sahermuhamed1/Data-Jobs-Salary-Prediction-Project/README.md

 2. The Python script (app.py) uses Streamlit to create a user-friendly web app for predicting salary categories based on user input.

+3. The PBI dashboard (Data Science Salary.pbix) is used for help the uses to gain insights that can aims to better data driven-decision making.

-3. The pre-trained model (saved_steps.pkl) is used for making predictions in the web app.
+5. The pre-trained model (saved_steps.pkl) is used for making predictions in the web app.

-4. Explore the dataset (dataset) for a better understanding of the data.
+6. Explore the dataset (dataset) for a better understanding of the data.

 ## Web App Usage